ajstiglitz/FinalProjectDATA440/README.md

 ---

 ### Links to resources/code used in the project
 - The drag and drop code was gotten from stack exchange.
-The comment in the file 'qtcomponents.py' that says "*Check README* refers to the link below where the code was found:
+The comment in the file 'qtcomponents.py' that says "*Check README*" refers to the link below where the code was found:
     - Link: https://stackoverflow.com/questions/60614561/how-to-ask-user-to-input-an-image-in-pyqt5
 - Here are some links to the PyQT5 websites used that explained how to use the different elements:
     - Link: https://www.riverbankcomputing.com/static/Docs/PyQt5/